Chapter 7: Game Night Rules Part Two

 Vaughn Cipher

-We couldn’t agree on the choices.
+We couldn’t agree on a choice.

 GM